 The School Support Hub is a secure online resource bank and community forum for Cambridge teachers, where you can download specimen and past question papers, mark schemes and other teaching and learning resources.
 We also offer online and face-to-face training; details of forthcoming training opportunities are posted online.

-This scheme of work is available as PDF and an editable version in Microsoft Word format; both are available on the School Support Hub.
+This scheme of work is available as PDF and an editable version in Microsoft Word format.
 If you are unable to use Microsoft Word you can download Open Office free of charge from www.openoffice.org